Ferrisx4/MClock/README.md

 # MClock - A Fitbit Ionic Watch Face

+# DO NOT USE YOUR FITBIT IONIC
+Fitbit has issued a recall for all Ionic devices.
+Click [here](https://help.fitbit.com/en_US/ionic.htm) for information on how to return it and possible refunds and discounts.
+# DO NOT USE YOUR FITBIT IONIC

 ## Description
 The MClock (Midspin Clock) is a very basic simulated analog watch face.
 It features subtle design and basic information.